rudransh-shrivastava/peer-it/README.md

 - [x] A background daemon that connects to the tracker and uses IPC for communcation with the CLI
 - [x] A custom protocol for files, chunks, messages transfer and peer to peer, peer to tracker communication
 - [x] A CLI for downloading and registering new files.
-- [ ] NAT Traversal, for direct peer to peer communication
+- [x] NAT Traversal, for direct peer to peer communication
-- [ ] A `.p2p` or `.pit` file extension that can store the trackers ip, the files hashes, etc.
+- [x] A `.p2p` or `.pit` file extension that can store the trackers ip, the files hashes, etc.
+- [x] Send 0th Chunk upon connection
+- [ ] Send and receive missing chunks

 This project is work in progress.